twrchtrwyth/pywordle/README.md

 # PYTHON WORDLE

 Josh Wardle's *Wordle* written in Python.
 Runs in the command line.
-The code is horrifically written, overcomplicated to the point of illegibility, and about as far from *pythonic* as it's possible to get.
-(Honestly, just save yourself the pain of looking at it.)
-But it works.
+Definitely contains far too many if/elif blocks.
 Perhaps I'll refactor it one day...

 The dictionary file used contains come very interesting 5-letter words...
 Vimpa, anyone?